 How does the Astro A10 Sound?

 The Astro A10 headset offers audio reproduction that’s a little all over the place, but not necessarily in a bad way.
-While there are a few dips here and there, the headset outputs fairly accurate bass sounds, and actually boosts mids.
-However, the dip in the highs a little concerning.
+While there are a few dips here and there, the headset outputs fairly accurate bass and high sounds, and actually boosts mids.

 In music, the increased mids means sibilant and fricative vocal sounds will likely come through very loudly, while sounds in the high range, like some string instruments and cymbals, may not sound as distinct.